wang-bin/QtAV/README.md

 # [QtAV](http://wang-bin.github.io/QtAV)

-QtAV is a media playing library based on Qt and FFmpeg.
+QtAV is a multimedia playback library based on Qt and FFmpeg.
 It can help you to write a player with less effort than ever before.

 QtAV has been added to FFmpeg projects page [http://ffmpeg.org/projects.html](http://ffmpeg.org/projects.html)